ABolodurin/SocialMedia/README.md

 ###	User interaction

 - Users can subscribe to other users.
-  The user remains a subscriber until he himself unsubscribes
+  Such users remain as subscribers until they unsubscribe
-- If two users are subscribed on top of each other, they can chat.
+- If two users subscribed to each other they can chat.
-- Chat sorted by the timestamp of the messages(newer is above)
+- Chat sorted by the timestamp of the messages(most recent is above)

 ###	Feed

-- The feed shows the last posts of the subscriptions
+- Feed shows the latest posts of user's subscriptions
-- The feed supports paging and sorting by the timestamp of the posts
+- Feed supports paging and sorting by timestamp of the posts

 ### Error Handling and data validation